Eastward gas flows stop on Yamal-Europe pipeline

-Exit flows at the Mallnow metering point on the German border fell to zero between 0600 and 0700 ET, from 798,116 kWh/h in the previous hour, the data showed.
+Exit flows at the Mallnow metering point on the German border stood at 797,169 kWh/h in the previous hour, the data showed.

 ((Seher.Dareen@thomsonreuters.com; If in India call +91 74832 70128, if within U.S. call +1 646 223 8780;))